What is an RFP? A 2026 Guide

 1. Define Your Needs and Requirements

 Your company’s procurement manager and team in charge of drafting the request for proposal should decide on and articulate the type of service/solution you are looking for.
-Teams and staff that will be impacted by the procurement – stakeholders, IT department, finance department, end-users etc., should also be involved in the process of gathering requirements.
+Teams and staff impacted by the procurement — stakeholders, IT department, finance department, end–users, etc. — should also be involved in defining the requirements.

-This team will come up with RFP questions, prioritize the selection criteria and establish the entire scope.
-The end result of this step is defining the RFP, the issue(s) the company needs to solve or the goal it wishes to achieve.
+This team will come up with RFP questions, prioritize the selection criteria, and establish the entire scope.
+The result of this step is defining the RFP, the issue(s) the company needs to solve, or the goal it wishes to achieve.

 2. Write a Comprehensive RFP